makecodework/order/README.md

     title: The title of the website
     email: Your email here
     description: meta description for SEO

-    Use gulp if you need in  `gulpfile.js`: `In this file there are gulp tasks`
+    Use gulp if you need in  `gulpfile.js`: `there are gulp tasks in this file`

     All packages are in `package.json`: